danieldietrich/candid/README.md

 </body>
 ```

-The all web components and web imports (see below) are hidden using `{ display: none }` after the custom element is created.
+All web components and web imports (see below) are hidden using `{ display: none }` after the custom element is created.

+### Programmatically

-Or Candid can be used programmatically by using the JavaScript/TypeScript API.
+Candid can be used programmatically by using the JavaScript/TypeScript API.

 **Vanilla JS:**